nickolasgough/cloud-9-iam/sdks/typescript/src/README.md

-## @cloud-9/iam@0.0.0-rc1
+## @cloud-9/iam@0.0.0-rc2

-This defines the cloud-community-iam API
+This defines the cloud-9-iam API

-The version of the OpenAPI document: 0.0.0-rc1
+The version of the OpenAPI document: 0.0.0-rc2

 ### Building